 Poul-Erik had worked as a young scientist, in the study of rescuing sailors from submarines.
 He performed many dives in a 20 meter pool specially designed in order to develop rescue techniques.
 He dived so many times that on one occasion upon coming up too fast he developed the “bends” (decompression sickness), that he referred to as very painful.
 He was immediately put of a hyperbaric chamber where he had to spend many hours and upon exit, he again presented pains so he returned for some more hours.
 This stimulated his interest in diving physiology. he wrote several papers, and I joined him in a few.
 We wrote about high altitude diving in Lake Titicaca and higher lagoons.
-This lead to the creation of the Poul-Erik Paulev High Altitude Laboratory
+This lead to the creation of the Poul-Erik Paulev High Altitude Laboratory.

+There he wrote a most beautiful, concise and admirable autobiography.
 We travelled jointly to a meeting in Poland to join his friend Pokorsky of the Polish Science Academy.
 We also went to a meeting in Berlin.
 He asked me to replace Bengt Saltin in a course on acid-base in the north of Denmark, where we attended jointly with our wives.
 Thanks to their generosity we were able to integrate our family in the fascinating life of Danish culture, of which we became great admirers.
 I even wrote an article on Danish education in the Copenhagen Post.